subastation/subastation/README.md

 <hr>
 <div align="center">
     <h3> What </h3>
-  <h5>I make computers do precise single actions to what you need them to solve specific requests.
-Or million of requests.
+  <h5>I make computers take precise action to solve your specific request.
+Or million of requests.At the same time.
 Save time, grow your business, automate your work.</h5>
 </div>
 <hr>